Tommy-442/Assignment-10/README.md

 Most common rating per content type → Grouped by (type, rating) to find dominant ratings.

 Duplicate titles → Grouped by title and identified duplicates.

 3. Automation with PyMongo

-Wrapped each aggregation pipeline in Python scripts using PyMongo.
+Completed each aggregation pipeline in Python scripts using PyMongo.

 Converted MongoDB query results into pandas DataFrames.